Kaluga: Climate

 Kaluga has a humid temperate continental (Köppen climate classification: Dfb), with warm and humid summers; and long, cold and snowy winters.
-Winter extreme records can be as low as -45 C, while summer heat may reach up +40 C, but normal variation is between -5 C and -20 C during winter and between 15 C and 30 C during summer in Kaluga.
+Winter extreme records have been as low as -45 C, while summer heat may reach up +40 C, but normal variation is between -5 C and -20 C during winter and between 15 C and 30 C during summer in Kaluga.